05.360 Service Animals, Emotional Support Animals, and Pets

 outside areas in which campus visitors are permitted to bring pets, in which case the animal will be bound by all pet- and visitor-related policies.

-Consistent with provisions in the Campus Living Handbook regarding damage to student rooms and common areas, a partner may be held responsible for the cost of repairs for damage caused by his/her Emotional Support Animal.
+Consistent with provisions in the Campus Living Handbook regarding damage to student rooms and common areas, a Handler may be held responsible for the cost of repairs for damage caused by his/her Emotional Support Animal.

 Emotional Support Animals shall not be permitted in other University buildings, unless the animal also qualifies as a Service Animal.